IP-CAM/Category-Specials-OcMod-for-OC-v.2.x-v.3.x/category-specials-plus/README.md

 The Category Specials+ extension is for Opencart CMS 2.x/3.x versions.
 It allows to set special product offers based on categories.

 ## Features
+* Special offers based on category and applicable to all child categories
 * Priority of category based special offer, if products already have native special offers
-* Inheritance of special offer by child categories
-* OCMOD - core files do not change
+* Does not change core files due to the use of OCMOD modification system
-* OC Event System - does not depend on used template
+* Does not depend on used templates due to the use of OpenCart Event System

 ## Live demo
 * [Admin](http://ocmod.freevar.com/oc3020/a/admin/index.php?route=extension/module/category_specials)